Supplements & Herbs

 Anticancer effect of finely ground "micronized" zeolites (natural clinoptilolite powder): successful in-vitro tissue culture experiments studying the proliferation of several human cancer cell lines*

 Experiments performed on human tissue cultures indicate that treatment with zeolite clinoptilolite powder affects the proliferation and survival of various cancer cell lines (i.e. inhibits/blocks the growth of these cancer cells).
 Adding powdered zeolite clinoptilolite inhibited cancer cell proliferation in a concentration-dependent manner.
-The powder's observed mechanisms of action included: induction of inhibitors of cycline-dependent kinases, inhibition of B/Akt expression, modification of intracellular signaling pathways resulting in inhibition of survival signals and induction of tumor suppressor genes/proteins expression, induction of programmed cell death.
+The powder's observed mechanisms of action included: induction of inhibitors of cycline-dependent kinases, inhibition of B/Akt expression, modification of intracellular signaling pathways resulting in inhibition of survival signals and induction of tumor suppressor genes/proteins expression, as well as induction of programmed cell death.

 Animal experimentation: zeolite clinoptilolite powder fights tumors and improves overall health status

-Furthermore, animal experiments (the practice of which is not endorsed by Healing Cancer Naturally, see Cancer Research, Toxicity Testing & Animal Experimentation: an Unholy Union?) have provided evidence that beyond the positive results already obtained in human cell cultures, orally administered natural clinoptilolite is equally useful and non-toxic in the treatment of certain animals with cancer (clinoptilolite treatment of mice and rats suffering from a variety of tumors resulted in improvement in general health, extension of lifespan, and reduction in tumor size, with no negative effects observed).
-While animal experimentation results do not necessarily translate into the same results in humans, interestingly, a number of dogs with spontaneous tumors (i.e. not artificially induced in the laboratory) greatly benefitted from treatment with finely ground clinoptilolite as well (see Dogs' cancer cure testimonials involving finely ground zeolites [natural clinoptilolite powder]).
+Animal experiments[3] have provided evidence that beyond the positive results already obtained in human cell cultures, orally administered natural clinoptilolite is equally useful and non-toxic in the treatment of certain animals with cancer (clinoptilolite treatment of mice and rats suffering from a variety of tumors resulted in improvement in general health, extension of lifespan, and reduction in tumor size, with no negative effects observed).

 PS.
 While I have read that calcium and essential minerals are too light to become trapped within zeolite’s molecular structure, there is a synthetic form of zeolite, however, called zeolite A which seems to possess a strong ability to take up calcium, with “over 500,000 tons per year being used in household detergents (liquid and powder) as a builder to soften wash water”. (according to James F. Hurlbut, RMFMS Mineral Technical Chair)